Low Income Car Insurance Programs

 New Jersey’s Special Automobile Insurance Program (SAIP)

 New Jersey has a Special Automobile Policy known as SAIP.
-This program is called NJ Dollar a Day Car Insurance because it costs exactly $365 if paid in two installments.
-If paid upfront in full, it costs just $360 annually.
+This program is often called NJ Dollar a Day Car Insurance because it costs exactly $365 if paid in two installments—or $360 annually if paid upfront.
 It’s important to note that this limited plan provides minimal coverage.
 It only covers medical care-related expenses resulting from an accident.
 Therefore, as it is “bare bones” coverage, it should only be considered if no other options are available.

 Therefore, since the New Jersey SAIP program does not cover liability or vehicle repairs, you could face high out-of-pocket costs if you’re at fault in an accident.
-Still, for those NJ residents who cannot afford standard coverage, it can be helpful to get legally insured.
+Still, for NJ residents who cannot afford standard coverage, it can be helpful to stay legally insured.

 Eligibility and Enrollment for NJ SAIP